DataScienceHobart/2017-02-03-graphics-imas/README.md

 install.packages(c("leaflet", "sp", "rgdal", "tidyverse", "maptools", "rworldmap", "mapview"))
 ```

-but if you have problems, feel free to email the organizer/s.
+but if you have problems, don't worry it's not critical.
+(But feel free to email the organizer/s. )

 ### interactive session